PoisotLab/ms_network_prediction/manuscript.md

 roadmap that enables the prediction (for the present) and forecasting (for the future) of the structure of ecological networks [@McCann2007ProBio;
 @Seibold2018NecMul].
-Ideally, the predictions derived from these new models would address the processes encoded by network structure [@Thompson2012FooWeb], and account for their spatial, temporal, and climatic dimensions [@Burkle2011FutPla].
-Here we adopt a question-driven approach to identify current obstacles and opportunities, and suggest a roadmap based on incremental
+Ideally, the predictions derived from these new models would incorporate the ecological processes encoded by network structure [@Thompson2012FooWeb], and account for their spatial, temporal, and climatic dimensions [@Burkle2011FutPla].
+Here we adopt a question-driven approach to identify current obstacles and opportunities, and suggest a roadmap forward in the research agenda.
-steps: from the prediction of networks, to the prediction of interactions, to spatially explicit dynamical forecasts.

 ## What is a species interaction network?